oliveriobw/objc_kit/README.md

 ## Exception Examples with Blocks:

 //A block may never get called if an exception is thrown in the
 //function.
+These helpers ensure the block gets invoked after
+//an exception is thrown.

-Here the block (taking a single bool argument) is
+//Here the block (taking a single bool argument) is
 //invoked with false if it throws:
 wg_try
 [obj some_method:my_block];
 wg_catch_b(my_block,false)